 His works have been on the program of the following festivals: Donaueschingen Festival, Ars Musica of Brussels, Musica Viva of Munich, Klangspuren Schwaz in Austria and Wien Modern.
 He was also the “Festival Composer” of the Borealis Festival in Bergen, Norway in 2006.
 His opera Melancholia was created in 2008 at the Palais Garnier in Paris.

-Since 1978, Haas teaches at the Graz Conservatory of Music.
+Since 1978, Haas has taught at the Graz Conservatory of Music.
 He also teaches at the Music Academy of Basel in Switzerland since 2005, before succeeding Tristan Murail as professor of composition at Columbia University (New York) in 2013.

 A daringly innovative composer of rich imaginative power, a homo politicus aware of his responsibilities as a citizen, Georg Friedrich Haas is one of the leading artists in Europe today.
 Among the prizes he has won are the SWR Symphony Orchestra Composition Prize 2010, the Music Award of the City of Vienna 2012 and the Music Award Salzburg 2013.